-This chapter is especially close to a section in the article by Desmet et al. (2011), where these authors provide an empirical analysis of the relationship between genetic distance and measures of cultural distance, using the World Values Survey.
-In particular, Desmet et al. (2011) find that European populations that are genetically closer give more similar answers to a broad set of 430 questions about norms, values and cultural characteristics included in the 2005 World Values Survey (WVS) sections on perceptions of life, family, religion and morals.
+Our paper is especially close to a section in the article by Desmet et al. (2011), where these authors provide an empirical analysis of the relationship between genetic distance and measures of cultural distance, using the Wolrd Values Surveys.
+In particular, Desmet et al. (2011) find that European populations that are genetically closer give more similar answers to a broad set of 430 questions about norms, values and cultural characteristics included in the 2005 World Values Suvey (WVS) sections on perceptions of life, family, religion and morals.
 They also find that the correlation between genetic distance and differences in cultural values remains positive and significant after controlling for linguistic and geographic distances.
 Our results here are consistent with their findings, but we use different empirical methods, a broader set of questions from all waves of the WVS, additional distances in linguistic and religious space, and a worldwide rather than European sample.

-More broadly, this chapter is also connected to the evolutionary literature on cultural transmission of traits and preferences and the coevolution of genes and culture (e.g. Cavalli-Sforza and Feldman, 1981; Boyd and Richerson, 1985; Richerson and Boyd, 2004; Bell et al., 2009; and in economics Bisin and Verdier, 2000, 2001, 2010; Seabright, 2010; Bowles and Gintis, 2011), and to the growing empirical literature on the effects of specific genetic traits, measured at the molecular level, on economic, cultural and social outcomes.3 However, as already mentioned, in our analysis we do not focus on the direct effects of intergenerationally transmitted traits subject to selection, but on general measures of ancestry based on neutral genes, which tend to change randomly over time and capture long-term relatedness across populations.
-Finally, our work is connected to a different but related set of contributions focusing on the economic and political effects of genetic and cultural diversity not between populations, but within populations and societies (Ashraf and Galor, 2013a, 2013b; Arbatli et al., 2013, Desmet et al., 2014).
+More broadly, this paper is also connected to the evolutionary literature on cultural transmission of traits and preferences and the co-evolution of genes and culture (e.g., Cavalli-Sforza and Feldman, 1981; Boyd and Richerson, 1985; Richerson and Boyd, 2004; Bell, Richerson and McElreath, 2009; and in economics Bisin and Verdier, 2000, 2001, 2010; Seabright, 2010; and Bowles and Gintis, 2011), and to the growing empirical literature on the effects of specific genetic traits, measured at the molecular level, on economic, cultural and social outcomes.3 However, as already mentioned, in our analysis we do not focus on the direct effects of intergenerationally transmitted traits subject to selection, but on general measures of ancestry based on neutral genes, which tend to change randomly over time, and capture long-term relatedness across populations.
+Finally, our work is connected to a different but related set of contributions focusing on the economic and political effects of genetic and cultural diversity not between populations, but within populations and societies (Ashraf and Galor, 2013a, 2013b; Arbatli, Ashraf and Galor, 2013, Desmet, Ortuño-Ortín and Wacziarg, 2014a).